jarneamerlinck/nix-config/docs/sops.md

 Don't forget to add the user to the needed files inside of this file.

+4. Reapply the `.sops.yaml`

+Run the command `./docs/reencrypt_sops.sh` from the root of the repo

+> This step is very imporant.
+If on a new host you get the message key is not accepted to decrypt `/nix/store/**-secrets.yml`, validate that file can be opend with the user run this file and rebuild on the host.

-4. Once the host has been deployed add the key to the users folder under `~/.config/sops/age/`
+5. Once the host has been deployed add the key to the users folder under `~/.config/sops/age/`